jazzyarchitects/FileManager/Readme.md

   $ yarn install
 ```

+You would need g++ installed on your machine to correctly install and build sharp module.

 Once all the packages have been installed, you need to run two processes -- Grunt and other main terminal.

 Open up a new terminal at project root and run the following: